Overseas Travel

 Once you’ve travelled the 450 metres to the top of Bob’s Peak you’ll find yummy cafe and restaurant eats, the fun Jellybean Store and the cool luge ride!
 Our boys had a fantastic time getting a chairlift even further up the hill before zig-zagging their way back down on a luge.

-If you have young kids be sure to time your visit in with the free kids activities running from 10am – 12pm daily.
 Right next door is the viewing platform where you’ll get spectacular panoramic views across the snow-capped mountains, beautiful Lake Wakatipu and of course Queenstown itself.

 Tip: To get the best views make sure you visit on a clear sunny day.

-3. Bond with nature at Queenstown Gardens
+3. Soak up the serenity at Queenstown Gardens

 5. Visit the home of Bungy Jumping